Clinics & Workshops

 By the time I studied in Ghana, I had transferred to Colorado State University to finish my undergraduate education.
 The semester after I returned, I started teaching CSU’s first African Drum and Dance class, which continued after I graduated and lasted until I had to leave Fort Collins.
 Throughout my time, the class performed several concerts, benefits, and fundraisers for CSU and the surrounding community.
 Once I arrived at Indiana University, I was a guest instructor for the Music in African Life class, teaching the rhythm/dance Kuku to both undergraduate and graduate students.

-The University of Colorado at Colorado Springs (UCCS) is my current university home, where I teach the West African Drum & Dance class through the Visual and Performing Arts Department.
-I also teach classes for the youth of Fort Carson, and I am available for workshops and masterclasses throughout Colorado.
+The University of Colorado at Colorado Springs (UCCS) is my current university home, where I teach music classes including MUS 4950 Special Topics: Drums of the World Ensemble through the Visual and Performing Arts Department.
+I am available for workshops and masterclasses throughout Colorado.

 West African Drum & Dance